Yeboah-Peacebridge-Osei/Banking-Portal-Node-and-Express-/README.md

 Community Catalyst:
 Access a dedicated community of Express developers specializing in secure financial applications, always ready to support your banking ambitions.

+General Todos:
+1. Create several routes that will display data and read from files
+2. Create several routes that will handle form data and then write that data to a file.